-If you have kids, then you know what it’s like after the holidays and birthdays, there is gift wrap strewn everywhere.
-More often than not, gift wrap that cannot be re-used because it’s been torn, and some that cannot be recycled, depending on what it is made of.
-Here’s a simple solution for all of that paper.
+If you have kids, then you know what it’s like after the holidays and birthdays; there is gift wrap strewn everywhere.
+More often than not, gift wrap that cannot be re-used because it’s been torn, and some cannot be recycled, depending on what it is made of.
+Here’s a simple solution for all of that paper – make paper beads.

-I’m going to show you how simple it is to turn torn, folded, and non-recyclable gift wrap into pretty beads that can be stored in containers and used for making necklaces, bracelets, friendship pins, or even cocktail picks for parties.
+I’m going to show you how simple it is to turn torn, folded, and non-recyclable gift wrap into pretty beads.
+You can store the beads you make in containers and use them for making necklaces, bracelets, friendship pins, or even as cocktail picks for parties.

 - Gift wrap